 - Pretty Accurate

 - Based on estimating the location between two known points, such as the ends of street segments

 Geocoding International Addresses

-As stated above, both geocoding and validating the address the geocode is tied to are much more complicated when you take things outside places like the US and Western Europe.
+As stated above, when performing a geocode lookup and validate, the geocode the address is tied to becomes more complicated outside the US and Western Europe.
 The less established a country's postal system is, the less accurate the geocodes are bound to be, because the geocodes are tied to the addresses.
 Unreliable addresses lead to unreliable geocodes.

 The good news is the bulk of international communications (and similarly the need for geocodes) happens in more developed nations.
 So as long as you find a real stand-up provider you're in business.

 The best way to ensure that you're getting a reliable international geocode is to make sure the address it's attached to is a real address.
 That's done with address validation.
 Using an address validation service to compare your address against a database ensures that it's a real place.
 Even in countries with less reliable records, the "valid" result from an address validation service gives you an extra level of reassurance.
 And if they took the time to mark the address down on the record, it's more likely they did the same with the geocode.